 Sealing your home can help save energy.
 Not only does it retain the heat, but also keeps the heat out when you want to keep your home cool in summer.
 Look for areas where air can easily enter or escape.
 Areas such as around windows, doors, and electric outlets can be especially problematic.

 Lowering the thermostat on your hot water tank can serve at least two purposes: First, you’ll be sure no one will scald themselves, and second; you’ll be sure to cut down drastically on your heating bill.
 Using a shower filter can help with hard water and chlorine removal in an affordable way.

-Try taking a tepid shower instead of a hot one, and try to reduce the time spent shower.
+Try taking a tepid shower instead of a hot one, and try to reduce the time spent showering.
 Also, make sure your dishwasher is loaded to full capacity before running it.